edelgrace/blog/content/post/2011-06-21-charmed-and-restrained.md

   <em><strong>Listening to</strong>: Boiled Frogs by Alexisonfire</em>
 </div>

 Today I watched the MMVAs for the first time in years.
 What is the MMVAs?
 Well, the acronym stands for Much Music Video Awards.
-It&#8217;s a music award show hosted ever year in Canada.
-I haven&#8217;t watched the MMVAs in five years but I was extremely bored and decided to turn on the TV for once.
+It's a music award show hosted ever year in Canada.
+I haven't watched the MMVAs in five years but I was extremely bored and decided to turn on the TV for once.

 I endured two hours of obvious lip syncing and horrible disorganized award presenting (most going to Justin Bieber and Lady Gaga, of course) to see the second last act of the night.
 Who was this big act that captured my heart?